BUEC500C1/video-djtrinh/README.md

 <img src="https://github.com/BUEC500C1/video-djtrinh/blob/master/cpu_usage.PNG?raw=true">

-The next steps for this project to to have a way to schedule multiple Twitter usernames and multi-processes.
+The next steps for this project is to have a way to schedule multiple Twitter usernames and multi-processes to really see the CPU chug and get bogged down.
 Also, a web interface of some sort can be utilized for a much better user experience.
-There are some corner cases that still need to be taken care of.
+There are also some corner cases that still need to be taken care of.
 For example, some Twitter users can have their account suspended affecting Tweet grabs.